dev-yoonik/IJCB-AAC-2025/AAC2025_Submission/README.md

 This document details how the submission template works and how it should be used.

-The template is setup with three main folders:
+The template is set up with three main folders:
 - `docker_template`: The code itself.
 - `results`: Location of extracted results.
 - `test_images`: Location of testing set in the same format as the final testing set.